• Home

 What an SLA Actually Controls in a Crypto PR Engagement

-An SLA in crypto PR is not merely a contractual appendix.
-It functions as the operational blueprint that governs how the agency performs under normal conditions and during high-risk moments such as token launches, exchange listings, or periods of market volatility.
+An SLA in crypto PR is more than a legal document.
+It is a clear plan that explains how the agency should work every day and during stressful moments.
+These moments can include token launches, exchange listings, or sudden market drops.

-At a foundational level, a crypto PR SLA should clearly define:
+A good crypto PR SLA should clearly explain:

-• How quickly the agency must respond to approvals or media inquiries
+• How fast the agency must reply to emails and media questions

-• How many revision cycles are included within scope
+• How many changes or edits are included

 Why SLAs Matter More in Crypto Than in Traditional PR